 I'm a fan of all manner of multipurpose beauty products.
 It feels like such a treat to get two products to work with instead of one.
 However, I've often found myself pretty disappointed by one of the two.
 This was not the case here as both the liquid liner and pencil had the same insane pigment and longevity.
 Not many two-in-one products end up with a peanut-butter-and-jam, made-for-each-other quality, but this eyeliner certainly does.

 Hourglass Mechanical Gel Eye Liner in Obsidian

-In my youth, I always wanted to be an "I'm with the band" kind of girl with a tea dress, messy hair and smudged black eyeliner that served as a visual clue to my carefree on-the-road lifestyle.
+In my youth, I always wanted to be an "I'm with the band" kind of girl with a tea dress, messy hair and smudged black eyeliner that served as a visual clue to my carefree, on-the-road lifestyle.
 Clearly that didn't happen, but the contents of this almost coal-like eyeliner sure made me feel like it did.
-We're talking next-level softness here, as it gave me all of the comfort of a pillowy soft cream eyeliner but with the longevity of a liquid.
+We're talking next-level softness here, as it gave me all the comfort of a pillowy-soft cream eyeliner but with the longevity of a liquid.